 Around February 2009, Fleischmann went into receivership and was bought by the company that previously bought Roco and turned that company profitable.
 The blogs intimate that it should have been no surprise, as their technology had not matured as did other manufacturers, for example my brand new loco pictured here is still a 3-pole design, and I gather all Fleischmann locos remain so.

-The Fleischmann cog system is supposed to be able to climb up to a 30-degree grade.
-I dutifully designed the route with a maximum grade of 30 degrees.
+The Fleischmann cog system is supposed to be able to climb up to a 30% grade grade.
+I dutifully designed the route with a maximum grade of 30% grade.

 This is the Fleischmann 9119 Rack Rail.
 Unlike the regular Fleischmann N-scale track, the rack rail is not made with ballast formed into the plastic base of the track, but resembles the common Peco flextrack and settrack arrangement with individual sleepers (ties).
 It is the higher profile type of track, and the rails do not like to deform when bent, making it hard to manage.